 We will only briefly run through the employee induction, as we went into detail in our blog on ways to revolutionise employee induction training.
 The length of the induction process does vary, but usually it is completed within the first day or week of employment.
 Induction often gets confused with onboarding, which is a much longer process.
 Onboarding involves integrating the new employee into the organisation – setting them up on internal software etc.

-How you induct a new employee will leave a lasting impression on them.
+How you induct a new member of staff will leave a lasting impression on them.
 Rushing the process will just make them feel like a burden and of very little importance.
 However, time is often of the essence which is why online employee inductions offer the perfect solution.
 Allowing you to conduct a consistent induction process that is easy to replicate, engaging for the new employee, and the big bonus is that it doesn’t take up much of your HR department’s time.

 Due to the pandemic physical offices have had to close, and the flexibilities that employees have enjoyed during remote working has meant this could be here to stay.
 Or at least a hybrid model of working remotely and from the office.
 This doesn’t mean that recruitment has to stop though, again it is just a case of businesses adapting to this ‘new normal’.
-By investing in a bespoke induction system you can safely and easily induct new employees without them having to physically be at the office.
+By investing in a bespoke induction system you can safely and easily induct new member of staff without them having to physically be at the office.

 4. Send them a welcome package.
 Just because they are being inducted remotely, it doesn’t mean the new employee has to miss out on the usual goodies.
 Personalised gifts are always a winner if you really want to make them feel part of the business from the start.